Protecting elders from financial abuse

 With elder financial abuse, fraudsters exploit vulnerabilities of the elderly, including cognitive impairment and lack of familiarity with technology, to collect their personal and financial information to perpetrate fraud.
 Financial abuse against the elderly includes many types of fraud, such as unauthorized use of a senior’s property, mismanagement of their income for a personal benefit, or persuading a senior to sign a fraudulent document.

 Elderly people can also be duped into new relationships with unscrupulous people who seek to obtain money.
-People who live alone are particularly exposed, as they may come to place too much trust in their new companion.
+In 2020, these types of scams resulted in over $280 million in losses to adults over 60 years of age.2 According to Morgan Stanley experts, people who live alone are particularly exposed, as they may come to place too much trust in their new companion.
 This vulnerability often also arises when a senior’s primary contact with the outside world is through their home caregiver.

 The internet also has fueled senior financial fraud.
 Seniors can sometimes fall prey to notifications of overseas lottery wins, unexpected inheritances abroad, or even “ransom requests” about allegedly kidnapped younger relatives.